RomaneGreen/greensgourmetstore/src/pages/fireworks/index.md

     name: Sounds
     values: ['Huge BOOM', 'Sparks', 'That long strident sound']

-description: "Fireworks are a noble, traditional way to emphasize the greatness of an event."
+description: "Smoothies are a noble, traditional way to emphasize the greatness of an event."
 ---

 Fireworks are a noble, traditional way to emphasize the greatness of an event.
 They command the epic.
 They are poetry in a dark night sky.
 They look good, smell strong, and are dangerous to play with.
 A bit like secret agents.